Nancy

 Earlier this week, I found myself trying to host a simple web app on a Raspberry Pi.
 Normally I’d use a small framework I’d developed a while ago to do this, but a couple of people had told me about Nancy so I figured this was as good a time as any to get my hands dirty.
 So I visited the NancyFx homepage, and followed the instructions on there to get started.
 Essentially I wanted to host the app within a console application which would be invoked by Mono, so I used NancyFx’s self-hosting feature which permits me to do just that.
 First off, you install the NancyFx package (and the Nancy.Hosting.Self package too, for self-hosting) into your source/working directory from Nuget.
 Next, write code to use the self-hosting feature.
 This essentially involves adding a using directive for the Nancy.Hosting.Self namespace, then creating a NancyHost instance in code, specifying your listener URL and port, and starting the instance.
 Something like this:

 On Windows you’ll need to edit your URL ACL accordingly, or the app will fail to start.
-There’s some info about that on the Nancy Wiki, but I’m too lazy to look it up Smile with tongue out
+There’s some info about that on the Nancy Wiki, but I’m too lazy to look it up

 To actually define routes and their handlers, you create other classes and inherit from NancyModule.
 So for example, stealing this from the NancyFx homepage: